 Elected officials say they’re grappling with deep societal pains common to any large U.S. city.

 A high percentage of an estimated 8,000 homeless people in San Francisco are struggling with chronic addiction or severe mental illness, usually both.
+Some people rant in the streets, nude and in need of medical help.
 Last year, 712 people died of drug overdoses, compared with 257 people who died of COVID-19.

 “This city just doesn’t feel the same anymore,” said Corpus, a third-generation native.